 When you need something lighter and more convenient than 12” speakers, 10” ones are a great alternative.
 They offer the right balance of power, tone, and loudness that’s suitable for both practice and performance.
 But how do you pick the best one for your genre?

-In this KillerGuitarRigs Guide, we’ve done a deep-dive into the 5 best 10-inch guitar speakers you can get today.
-Each one of these was tested by our team, and you’ll be able to find one suitable for the tone you’re looking for.
+In this KillerGuitarRigs Guide, we’ve done a deep-dive into the 5 Best 10-Inch Guitar Speakers you can get today.
+Each these was tested by our team and we’re confident you’ll be able to find one suitable for the tone you’re looking for.

 In our tests, we used the same guitar (Fender Stratocaster), speaker cabinet (Hughes & Kettner TubeMeister 110), and amplifier (Orange AD30) to test each speaker.
 We used the same mic (Shure SM57) and tried several mic positions so we could fairly analyze the full depth and range of each speaker.